kitsuiwebster/cozy-bot/article.md

 So, stay tuned... and stay cozy !

-Oh, and here is the invitation to bring peace to your Disord Serevr: [Bring me to your land !](https://discord.com/api/oauth2/authorize?client_id=1156917047284994178&permissions=40550970817344&scope=bot)
+Oh, and here is the invitation to bring peace to your Discord Server: [Bring me to your land !](https://discord.com/api/oauth2/authorize?client_id=1156917047284994178&permissions=40550970817344&scope=bot)